Efficient classical simulation of cluster state quantum circuits with alternative inputs

-It is tempting to argue that results of the form that we develop in this article should be either expected or evident: one might argue that if $\rho$ is close to diagonal, e.g. if $\rho$ is a pure state of the form $\ket{0}+\epsilon\ket{1}$, with $\epsilon$ small, then even after the $CZ$ gates there will be little entanglement, and so the system is likely to be classically efficient.
+It is tempting to argue that results of the form that we develop in this article should be either expected or evident: one might argue that if input qubit state $\rho$ is close to diagonal, e.g. if $\rho$ is a pure state of the form $\ket{0}+\epsilon\ket{1}$, with $\epsilon$ small, then even after the $CZ$ gates there will be little entanglement, and so the system is likely to be classically efficiently simulatable \footnote{We note that simply approximating $(\ket{0}+\epsilon\ket{1})^{\otimes n}$ by $\ket{0}^{\otimes n}$ will not give a good simulation, as the overlap scales as $\epsilon^n \rightarrow 0$.
+Even though our measurements are restricted, the trivial case of a 2-colourable graph (such as the 2D square lattice) that is broken into disconnected single qubits by measuring one colour of qubits in the $Z$ basis, already shows that $\ket{0}^{\otimes n}$ gives a poor approximation even under the allowed measurements: if we measure the other colour in the $X$ basis, the approximation that they were initialised in $\ket{0}$ will give uniformly random outcomes, the exact initialisation $\ket{0}+\epsilon\ket{1}$ will rapidly show bias as $n$ increases.}.
 However, one has to be careful with this kind of reasoning for a few reasons.
 Firstly, states that are locally close to product states can still support measurement based quantum computation - see \cite{gross2007measurement} (similar statements are true for the gate model \cite{van2013universal} too).
 Secondly, it is conceivable, although we do not yet have a proof of this, that if all destructive local measurements are allowed (as opposed to restricting the measurements to the standard cluster state measurements) then some of the pure systems that we demonstrate to be classically efficiently simulatable might gain the ability to perform universal quantum computation or some form of non-classical computation (in the sense that an efficient classical sampling to additive error is not possible).